 The best way to prevent this syndrome is to make sure that all your doctors know about everything you take.

-Examples of medicines that may cause serotonin syndrome include medicines used for migraines, nausea, or pain, and some herbal supplements.
+Examples of medicines that may cause this syndrome include those used for migraines, nausea, or pain.
+Some herbal supplements or illegal drugs like cocaine and methamphetamine can also cause this syndrome.
 It can also happen if you are taking more than one SSRI or SNRI for depression, anxiety, pain, or another condition.
-SSRIs are selective serotonin reuptake inhibitors, and SNRIs are selective serotonin/norepinephrine reuptake inhibitors.
+SSRIs are selective serotonin reuptake inhibitors.
+SNRIs are selective serotonin/norepinephrine reuptake inhibitors.

-Symptoms of serotonin syndrome may include:
+Symptoms of this syndrome may include:

-Rapid heart rate.
+- Rapid heart rate.

-Raised body temperature.
+- Raised body temperature.

-If you are taking any other medicine along with an antidepressant (or two antidepressants) and you notice any of these symptoms, call your doctor right away.
-Without treatment, serotonin syndrome can be deadly.
+If you think your medicines are causing symptoms of serotonin syndrome, call your doctor right away.
+Without treatment, serotonin syndrome can be very dangerous.
 But treatment usually can get rid of the symptoms in less than 24 hours.